argoproj-labs/terraform-provider-argocd/docs/resources/application_set.md

 - `skip_crds` (Boolean) Whether to skip custom resource definition installation step (Helm's [--skip-crds](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/)).
 - `value_files` (List of String) List of Helm value files to use when generating a template.
 - `values` (String) Helm values to be passed to 'helm template', typically defined as a block.

+<a id="nestedblock--spec--generator--matrix--generator--matrix--generator--list--template--spec--source--helm--file_parameter"></a>
+### Nested Schema for `spec.generator.matrix.generator.matrix.generator.list.template.spec.source.helm.file_parameter`

+Required:

+- `name` (String) Name of the Helm parameter.
+- `path` (String) Path to the file containing the values for the Helm parameter.

 <a id="nestedblock--spec--generator--matrix--generator--matrix--generator--list--template--spec--source--helm--parameter"></a>
 ### Nested Schema for `spec.generator.matrix.generator.matrix.generator.list.template.spec.source.helm.parameter`